psudo-dev/github-discord-notification/README.md

 ## Known issues

 - `comment.diff_hunk` behavior is inconsistent in both `GitHub Webview` and `GitHub API`, some `pull_request_review_comment` and `pull_request_review_thread` linked to some lines will show the `diff` and some others will not.
 It's also a completely arbitrary behavior, I thought it could be due to a line that changed and one that didn't, but it happens in both cases.
-- `ctx.waitUntil()` can cancel some processes when multiple events are triggered at once.
+- `ctx.waitUntil()` can cancel some processes when multiple events are triggered at once due to the free account limitations.
 In my case it only happens when there are multiple pending comments in a review and the user submits the review.
 That triggers `pull_request_review` - which is filtered - and one `pull_request_review_comment` for each pending comment.
-Which ends up working in my favor because I don't want to receive all the comments of the same thread at once, ideally, I would receive only the first comment of the bunch, but that's something I can't filter for.
+This ends up working in my favor because I don't want to receive all the comments of the same thread at once, ideally, I would receive only the first comment of the bunch, but that's something I can't filter for.

 ## Context